Pocky-Pancake/discord-bookworm-memes-filter/README.md

 This bot allows keeping the meme channel as moderated as possible while keeping the ability of discussing memes via threads.

-The bot can also log events.
+*The bot also have error logging ability for debugging.*

 ## Setup